umich-biostatistics/cluster_vscode_tunnel/README.md

 # VScode Tunnel to Great Lakes Compute Node

-Initialize a VScode tunnel using GitHub and create a private `code` LMOD module to connect to compute nodes using Great Lakes.
+Initialize a VScode tunnel using GitHub and create a private `vscode` LMOD module to connect to compute nodes using Great Lakes.
 The `vscode_tunnel.sh` script can be submitted to sbatch with the deisred resources to connect to a compute node and start the tunnel.

 ## Usage